 - Analytics – what has caused the current performance level?
 You should be able to explore and analyze the performance as well as perform “what if’s” and conduct even more analysis to gain knowledge on where resources should be allocated to improve performance

 - Risk factors and risk mitigation plans – every KPI can be subject to unexpected risks.
 What are they?
 What can we do to mitigate the risk factors, if they occur?

 - Linkages to overall business context – no KPI stands alone.
 It is a part of a larger context, such as a process or a part of a strategy.

 Not every KPI must have all 13 elements, but certainly, every element should have been considered.
 At Corporater, we believe that ‘A KPI is more than a number’, and that is why we enable our customers to use the rich Business Management Platform to tell their unique KPI story.

 Author’s bio: Tor Inge Vasshus is the Founder and CEO of Corporater, a global software company that empowers medium and large organizations to evaluate, manage, and continually improve business performance by providing a business management platform that adapts to client’s unique business model, out of the box.

-He is an all-round Enterprise Performance Management professional and an experienced practitioner of management methodologies, such as working with the balanced scorecard, as well as a consultant and advisor to enterprises using these methodologies and an innovative software solutions provider to enterprises that aspire performance excellence.
+He is an all-around Enterprise Performance Management professional and an experienced practitioner of management methodologies, such as working with the balanced scorecard, as well as a consultant and advisor to enterprises using these methodologies and an innovative software solutions provider to enterprises that aspire to performance excellence.